 Rose and chocolate are Maxence’s and my favorite guimauve flavors, respectively, so my plan was to make a single batch and flavor one half with rose syrup, the other with cocoa powder, guestimating the amounts of flavoring because the printed recipe didn’t include these measurements.
-Instead of honey, I decided to use agave syrup, a more flavor-neutral sweetener that can be found in natural food stores.
-And because agave syrup is a more powerful sweetener than honey, I lowered the amount of regular sugar a bit.

 The whole project worked out so well I had to pinch myself to believe I had really brought into this world such ideally fluffy cubes of guimauve perfection (rather than sleepwalked to the nearest pâtisserie and pillaged their stock).